rpcpool/yellowstone-faithful/README.md

 This is currently in RFC stage, which means that it is not intended for production use and that there may be breaking changes to the format, the CLI utilities or any other details related to the project.

+> ❗ **Request for comment**: We are currently looking for feedback and comments on the new archival format and the RPC server setup.
+We invite all interested parties to test the archival access and open issues on this repo with questions/comments/requests for improvements.

 ## Usage

 This repo provides the `faithful-cli` command line interface.
 This tool allows you to interact with the Old Faithful archive as stored on disk (if you have made a local copy) or directly from Filecoin.
 The CLI provides an RPC server that supports;